jundalisay/spblist/content/en/research/ancient/babylonian/enuma/appendix.md

 In heaven the gods bowed themselves down before the Moon-god...;

 The border of the Moon-god's robe they hastily grasped:

 "Who will go and slay the dragon,"
 And deliver the broad land from...
 And become king over... ?
-" Go, Tishu, slav the dragon,
+" Go, Tishu, slay the dragon,

 And deliver the broad land from...,

 And become king over...!"

 Thou hast sent me, O Lord, to... the raging creatures of the river,